Table of Contents

 First and foremost, wired mice display rapid response times due to the direct data transmission through the cable.
 In addition, they tend to excel in precision and accuracy compared to alternative designs.

-Speaking of latency, many gaming enthusiasts favour specialized gaming mice, which typically boast minimal latency figures compared to their wireless counterparts.
+Speaking of latency, many gaming enthusiasts favor specialized gaming mice, which typically boast minimal latency figures compared to their wireless counterparts.

 Beyond the absence of latency concerns, wired mice eliminate the need for batteries to power their internal electronics, as the wired connection provides the requisite electrical power.